aws-samples/istio-on-eks/patterns/eks-istio-mesh-spire-federation/README.md

         53:9e:f4:6e
 ```

-Open `cert-aa` certificate and you will notice Spire is the intermediate autority issuing certicate to productpage workload
+Open `cert-aa` certificate and you will notice Spire is the intermediate autority issuing certificate to the productpage workload

 ```bash
 openssl x509 -noout -text -in cert-aa